Diagnosing Deployment Problems

 Page last updated:

-This topic provides guidance for diagnosing issues encountered when installing products such as VMware Tanzu Application Service for VMs (TAS for VMs) with Ops Manager.
+This topic provides guidance for diagnosing issues encountered when installing products such as VMware Tanzu Application Service for VMs (TAS for VMs) with VMware Tanzu Operations Manager.

 An important consideration when diagnosing issues is communication between VMs deployed by Ops Manager.
 Communication takes the form of messaging, routing, or both.
 If either of these go wrong, an installation can fail.
 For example, after installing TAS for VMs, one of the VMs must deploy a test app to the cloud during post-installation testing.
 The installation fails if the resulting traffic cannot be routed to the HA Proxy load balancer.